danvk/aoc2024/README.md

 Or that won't quite work.
 It'll still blow up.
 But it does feel like there's some recurrence relation I can find here.

 cost(dirkey1, dirkey2, depth) = best path from dirkey1 -> dirkey2 * cost of each transition at depth-1.

+That was basically right.
+It just took a lot of fiddling to get the costs perfectly correct.